PaytmLabs/nerve/README.md

 ### Create a container from the image
 `docker run -e username="YOUR_USER" -e password="YOUR_PASSWORD" -d -p 80:8080 nerve`

-Navigate in your browser to http://ip.add.re.ss:80 and login with the credentials you specified to in the previous command.
+In your browser, navigate to http://ip.add.re.ss:80 and login with the credentials you specified to in the previous command.

 # Server
 ## Navigate to /opt